Search RFCafe.com

 Wax nostalgic about and learn from the history of early electronics.
 See articles from Popular Electronics, published October 1954 - April 1985.
 All copyrights are hereby acknowledged.

 When I first read the title for this article, "A Look at the PC Market," I was thinking personal computers, not printed circuits.
-It being from a 1972 issue of Popular Electronics, my assumption was that the photos of circuit boards were from early kit format computers, but then it finally dawned on me that there were no personal computers in 1972 - not even in kit form.
+It being from a 1972 issue of Popular Electronics magazine, my assumption was that the photos of circuit boards were from early kit format computers, but then it finally dawned on me that there were no personal computers in 1972 - not even in kit form.
 Actually, that is not entirely true since there were advertisements for hokey contraptions called "computers" that combined some switches, logic gates, and LEDs for implementing simple multiple choice true/false testing boxes or rudimentary (with emphasis on "rud[e]") calculators.
 Getting to the real story, though, the 1970s was the decade where printed circuit boards (PCBs) were replacing point-to-point wiring wherever possible.
 If you opened a radio or television of the era, there were still lots of wires running everywhere inside the chassis, but they were mostly connections to switches, potentiometers, indicators, and interconnections between PCBs.
 Nowadays, there are very few wires, with most controls being PCB-mounted.
 Hobbyists were doing a lot of PCB etching and drilling using DIY kits from Radio Shack, Lafyette Electronics, and other hobby-related firms.
 Looking at the products presented in this article, I remember using the Circuit-Stik's "Quik-Circuits," Vector photoresist kits, and Vero perf boards in my work.

 A Look at the PC Market